mcjazzyfunky/archived-php-prelude/README.md

     ->toArray()
 // Result: [0, 1, 1, 2, 3, 5, 8, 13, 21, 34]
 ```
-Creating a sequence based on a generator function
+Creating a lazy sequence based on a generator function
 ```php
 Seq::from(function () {
 	for ($i = 0; $i < 1000000000; +$i) {